chrisb13/mkmov/_sources/usage.txt

         -o OUTPATH                  : path/to/folder/to/put/movie/in/moviename.mov  (needs to be absolute path, no relative paths)
         --lmask LANDVAR             : land value to mask out (will draw a solid black contour around the land points) --fps FRATE                 : frames rate in final movie (default is 15).
 Suggest keeping values above 10.
-        --cmap PLTCMAP              : matplotlib color map to contourf with --clev LEVELS               : number of colour levels to have on the contour map (default is 30).
+        --cmap PLTCMAP              : matplotlib color map to contourf with.
 See [1] for options.
+        --clev LEVELS               : number of colour levels to have on the contour map (default is 50).
         --stitch                    : stitch png files together with ffmpeg (files must be the same dimensions)

     Example tests (should work 'out of the box'):